-Plot Overview of Heart of Darkness by Joseph Conrad
+An Introduction and Plot Overview of Heart of Darkness

 An Introduction to Heart of Darkness

 Blackwood’s Magazine published Heart of Darkness as a novella in the nineteenth century.
-Conrad finally published it in 1942 in the book form as the third work in a compilation.
+It was finally published in 1942 in the booking form as the third work in a compilation by Conrad.
 Since its publication in Youth, the novel has piqued the interest of a wide range of readers and reviewers, as they find it unique when Conrad describes the horror of Marlow that he witnesses during his journey in the past.
-As a result, critics have hailed the heart of Darkness as a masterpiece that defied many narrative rules and propelled the English novel into the twenty-first century.
+As a result, the heart of Darkness has been hailed by critics as a masterpiece that defied numerous narrative rules and propelled the English novel into the twenty-first century.

 The way the novel explains the deep Marlow’s eventual realization of what is taking place in this distant part of the earth is what makes Heart of Darkness more than an exciting travelogue and the horrifying depiction of tragedies.
 Marlow and Kurtz, two main characters in the novel, are at the center of the plot.
 Kurtz represents avarice and a commercial mindset, a desire for power, a repentant sinner, and the impact of barbarism on civilized people.
 Marlow, likewise, represents an adventurous spirit and a thirst for knowledge.